rvalles/pyamigadebug/README.md

 # Framework for abstracting Amiga debuggers.

+This project provides abstration to control an Amiga remotely using a debugger.

-APIs are not yet stable.
+The APIs are not yet stable.

-I include a tool based on this, amigaXfer, as a preview.
+I include an end-user ready GUI tool based on this, amigaXfer, as a preview.

 This is a tool for data transfer between an Amiga and another computer using the serial port.
-No agent required on Amiga's side.
+No agent required on Amiga's side, as it uses the kickstart rom's debugger to take control of the Amiga.

+There's multiple ways to get into this debugger.
+A simple one is through Workbench's debug menu, present when wb is loaded using `loadwb -debug`.

+Selecting the Debug, RomWack or SAD menu option in Workbench 1.x/2.x/3.x will then enter the debugger and enable amigaXfer usage.

-It is possible to bootstrap an Amiga for which no bootable disks are available.
+Alternatively, it is possible to bootstrap an Amiga for which no bootable disks are available.

 https://rvalles.net/bootstrapping-an-amiga-without-a-bootable-amiga-floppy.html

-Source code (python and m68k assembly) is available under MIT license, and runs on multiple platforms, requiring Python 3.8+, pyserial and wxpython.
+Source code (python and m68k assembly) is available under MIT license, and runs on multiple platforms, requiring Python 3.8+, pyserial and wxpython

+It is able to e.g. read/write/compare floppies, install bootblocks, send/receive files and dump the kickstart rom.

 Highlights:
 * Uses the kickstart's serial debugger, and thus it does not require an agent.